ibm-cloud-architecture/refarch-ai-data-customer-churn/docs/lab-IBMCloudPakForData/Monitoring Churn Model using Open Scale/Adding Deployment and Configuring Model.md

 b) Use, 'F' (as False) as favorable outcome and 'T' (as True) as unfavorable outcome.

 c) For monitoring Gender, use 'F' (as Female) as Reference group and 'M' (as Male) as Monitored group.
 Use 97% as threshold for Bias.
-And use 40 as the sample of records to be used.
+And use 50 as the minimum sample of records to be used.

 d) For monitoring Age, use 40 to 60 as Reference group and 22 to 35 (as Male) as Monitored group.
 Use 97% as threshold for Bias.
 And use 40 as the sample of records to be used.